hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 Whenever Kasten K10 detects volumes that were provisioned via the CSI driver deployed in the cluster, it will look for a *VolumeSnapshotClass* with this K10 annotation for the identified CSI driver and use it to create snapshots.

-Typing the following command to verify the *VolumeSnapshotClass* has the K10 annotation added:
+Typing the following command to verify the *VolumeSnapshotClass* has the required K10 annotation added:

 ```shell
 $ kubectl get volumesnapshotclass gl-sbp-frank-gl1-sstor01 -o yaml -o jsonpath='{.metadata.annotations}' | jq . | grep kasten